danger/peril/docs/settings_repo_info.md

 # Importing other files

-For Peril prod/staging you have access to all of the dependencies used in Peril, as well as all of the dependencies noted in the `"availablePerilRuntimeDependencies"` section of the [`package.json`](https://github.com/danger/peril/blob/master/runner/package.json).
+For Peril prod/staging you have access to all of the dependencies used in Peril.
 I'm pretty chill about expanding those dependencies, so long as they feel on topic to Danger - no using my VMs for mining please

 You can import and access any of those dependencies like normal.
 The one weird edge case is with relative imports inside